logo

 While it may be tempting for some to see it as a curiosity—or worse, a social media stunt—officials warn that the risks are far too great.

-For now, the unsettling discovery is a reminder of how human attempts to control pests can have far-reaching and unexpected consequences for wildlife—and for anyone who consumes it.
+For now, the unsettling discovery serves as a reminder of how human attempts to control pests can have far-reaching and unexpected consequences for wildlife—and for anyone who consumes it.

 What Research Shows About Risk Perception

 Furthermore, the health warnings issued following the discovery of blue pig flesh could potentially increase risk perception among the public.
-According to Slovic (1987), risk perception is influenced by factors such as dread and unfamiliarity.
-So, the fear and uncertainty associated with eating blue pig flesh could heighten people's perception of risk, leading them to avoid consuming it.(Slovic, 1987)
+According to Dr. Susan David, an emotional agility expert, "Our perceptions of risk are often shaped by our emotions and the narratives we tell ourselves."
+This aligns with the idea that factors such as dread and unfamiliarity can heighten fear and uncertainty, leading individuals to avoid consuming blue pig flesh.
+For more insights, visit her professional website at Susan David.

 Analysis & Alternative Approaches